Land Rover Discovery Sport PHEV range, MPG, CO2 & charging

 - 1VerdictLand Rover's Discovery Sport P300e plug-in is an impressive petrol-electric SUV, but lacks the seven-seat practicality of the non-hybrid

-- 2Range, MPG, CO2 & charging - currently readingThe Discovery Sport P300e's emissions, economy and electric range are all good, while it's one of the few plug-in hybrids that can rapid charge
+- 2Range, MPG, CO2 & charging - currently readingThe Discovery Sport P300e's emissions, economy and electric range are all good, and it's one of the few plug-in hybrids that can rapid charge

 - 3Running costsLow company-car tax and the ability to use very little fuel in day-to-day motoring count in the Discovery Sport P300e hybrid's favour here